therealahnaf/Journal-Website/README.md

 - Please share any idea or features you would like to add with the existing features using the doc file
 - class diagram for sprint - 2

--Mubtasim Fuad Mahde - i am currently working on the Navigation bar 'Navbar' of the website. it will be available for all page except the login page.
+Credits
+Mubtasim Fuad Mahde - Navbar FrontEnd
+Afra Anani - Login FrontEnd